 More on mean and median.
 In the last video, we noted that changing the highest or lowest number on a list would not change the median, but it would change the mean.
 Numbers far away from the center of the list are called outliers.
 The mean is heavenly influenced by outliers, and the median is entirely unaffected by outliers.
-Show Transcript
+Read full transcript

 And this is important.
 First of all, when are the mean and the median the same?
 Well, if the list consists of evenly spaced numbers, then the mean equals the median.
 Consecutive integers and consecutive multiples of the same number are examples of evenly spaced lists.

 So, for example, we take this list, the mean and the median of both lists is 11.
 Also, mean and median are equal whenever the list is entirely symmetrical.
 What do I mean by that?
 Well, consider this list.
 Of course, the median is the middle number, 25.
 Now, think about the other numbers.